 Do you like to travel by motorhome?

 - The closest campsite to Rotterdam is City camping.
 There are other campsites in the area.
-There you can after a day trip in a Dutch Oven on the portable grill .
+There you can after a day trip in a Dutch Oven or on the portable grill .
 You can also find Dutch oven accessories can be found here.

 - Here you find Tips for motorhome trips.

 - Wild camping is illegal in the Netherlands.
 I admit that note.
 Campsite guide for Netherlands * you can buy it here.